jmettraux/aachen/src/pba__scenes_and_saves.md

 Saving throws (or _saves_) are last-ditch attempt at avoiding unusual perils and dangers.
 Characters don't get a save to avoid or parry a sword stroke, that's determined by their armor class (AC) and the attack roll of the adversary.

-The referee grants saves to characters and creatures.
-They roll 1d20 and if the result is greater or equal to the save score, the save is successful.
+The referee grants save rolls to characters and creatures.
+They assign a Save TC and a modifier.

+1d20 + mod ≥ Save TC → save is successful

-Physical (Resistance) Save
+Physical (Resistance) Save TC
 : When resisting a poison, a disease, or exhaustion.

-: score  → 16 - (max(`STR`m, `CON`m)) - _char level_
+Evasion ( / Dodge) Save TC
+: Diving and dodging from sudden explosions, pits, and perils.

-Mental (Resistance) Save
+Mental (Resistance) Save TC
 : When resisting magical effects, illusions, or warding off tempations and affirming one's willpower.
-: score  → 16 - (max(`WIS`m, `CHA`m)) - _char level_

-Evasion ( / Dodge) Save
-: Diving and dodging from sudden explosions, pits, and perils.
-: score  → 16 - (max(`DEX`m, `INT`m)) - _char level_
+The modifier might be the character level, or a skill like _Exert_, _Pray_, _Feel_, _Notice_, etc. Like the Save TC it is determined by the referee, but player suggestions are welcome.
+The referee might also decide that a modifier is not applicable (+0).

+The description of the power or ability being saved against generally dictates the effect of a successful save (effect nullified or attenuated).

+<!--
 (Sheer) Luck Save
 : When only sheer good luck can save the character.

-: score  → 16 - _char level_
+: score  → 16 - (max(`STR`m, `CON`m)) - _char level_

-The description of the power or ability being saved against generally dictates the effect of a successful save (effect nullified or attenuated).

-<!--
-A saving throw—also called a save—represents an attempt to resist magic, a trap, a poison, a disease, or a similar threat.
-Referees request saving throws from characters under an imminent threat or resisting an effect.[^1]

-A saving throw is done with a d20.
-It succeeds if equal or greater than the saving throw score.

-A successful saving throw means that the character suffers no harm, or reduced harm.

-Saving throws are computed from 16 minus the best of two attribute modifiers minus the character level.

-[^1]:
-  Note that saving are meant to be last-ditch chances to avoid the worst of unusual perils or uncommon dangers.
-You can't make an Evasion saving throw to dodge a sword stroke; that's what the hit roll is for.
-It's up to the referee to decide whether a particular danger might allow a saving throw or not.

-## The Saves

-The saving throws are:

-* Physical (Resistance) Save
-* Mental (Resistance) Save
-* Evasion ( / Dodge) Save
-* (Sheer) Luck Save

-### Physical Saves

-A physical resistance save.
-The referee may request a physical saving throw to determine how a character resists a poison, a disease, or exhaustion.

-### Mental Saves

-A mental resistance save.
-The referee may request mental saving throws against magical effect, illusions, or to ward off tempations and ascertain a character's willpower.

-### Evasion Saves

-An evasion save.
-Diving and dodging from sudden explosions, pits, and perils, when swiftness and reaction speed are challenged.

-### Luck Saves

-Luck saves are not rooted in any attribute.
-When sheer good luck is the last ditch defense.
 -->